1MuhammadFarhanAslam/Generative-AI-Learning-Path-From-Fundamentals-to-Advanced-Applications/01_AI_Essentials/Readme.md

 * **Code snippets:** For code generation models.
 * **Examples:** Providing a few examples of desired output for the AI to learn from.
 * **Contextual information:** Giving background information to help the AI understand the request better.
-Prompt engineering is a rapidly evolving field that focuses on effectively communicating with AI models, particularly large language models (LLMs), to achieve desired outputs.
-It's the art and science of designing and refining the inputs (prompts) given to an AI to guide its behavior and ensure it generates relevant, accurate, and high-quality responses.
-Prompt engineering is unlocking precision in AI communication and is a new frontier of AI-Human interaction.

 ##### What is Prompt Engineering?